Hasankanso/wall-of-words/README.md

 A Voting game written with Nextjs Framework.
 The Database communication is abstracted by Sequelize library, hence almost any known DB technology can work with it.
 On every game round, a word will be picked and displayed on the main page based on the votes.
 In the next round the number of required votes will multiple by 2.

+## Demo

+check out the live demo on https://wallofwords.net/
 ## Preperation

 add `.env.local` to the project's root folder, the following variables are expected in it: